oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 Here we are using a file for configuration information, but later when we look at databases we will see how we can use other sources like environment variables or Java system properties.

+We are deliberately using a programmatic way to setup the config files here, but another option is to use a meta-config, which is basically a config file that tells Helidon where to look for the config files.
+This is used in some of the other lab modules if you want to see how it's done.

 <details><summary><b>What formats can the config parser process ?</b></summary>